Time to Complete: 2-3 hours

 Grasp the chain firmly.
 Prepare to remove the awl.

-STEP 10: The Hold
+STEP 10: The Hold - Review

 As you remove the Awl, maintain a firm pressure.
 This will keep the chain from collapsing while you pickup and add your next set of jump rings.

-The Red shows the placement of the next ring.
+The Red shows the placement of the next ring

 STEP 11: Insert New A